 Stem cells can become any type of cell your body needs so they’re very effective at generating new tissues.
 You had plenty of stem cells when you were an infant, but the numbers drop as you age.
 It’s possible to harvest stem cells from your bone marrow or fatty tissues but donated amniotic or umbilical cord stem cells are also an option.

-Regenerative medicine helps improve function and reduce pain in a variety of conditions, including:
+Our goal is to help our patients improve function and reduce pain in a variety of conditions, including:

 If you’d like to find out more about regenerative medicine and how it could help your condition, call Specialized Rehabilitation Physicians Group today or book an appointment online.